Hi, I'm Dr. Tiamat Warda

 for all stakeholders in multispecies workplaces.

 I'm an anthrozoologist of Assyrian heritage who has lived in northern California, Germany, and the UK.
-My academic interest rests at the intersection of animal organization studies and emotion management.
+Currently, I work as a Postdoctoral Researcher in project PAWWS at the University of Lapland.

+My academic interest rests at the intersection of Animal Organization Studies and emotion management.
 With expertise in interspecies emotional labour, I work to understand how management theories, regulation, and education can be advanced to improve sustainable and ethical emotional labour practices between humans and individuals of other species.

 4th Society & Animals Early Career Research Prize